 The South Dakota Department of Agriculture and Natural Resources (DANR) is the lead agency administering the pesticide certification program required by the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
 Under the authority of South Dakota state law (38-21), administrative rules (12:56), and FIFRA, the DANR trains, certifies, and licenses pesticide applicators, and licenses pesticide dealers.

-Commercial applicators must initially pass certification exams to become eligible for a license.
-Click here for a list of sites around the state where you can take certification exams.
+Commercial applicators must initially pass commercial certification exams to become eligible for a commercial applicator license.
+Click here for a list of sites around the state where you can make an appointment to take these certification exams.

-To re-certify, commercial recertification classes are offered annually.
-To register for recertification classes, click here.
-Additionally, there are some classes offered outside of South Dakota that qualify for recertification credit.
-Click here to see the list of out-of-state classes.
+Re-certification of commercial categories is required every two years.
+To re-certify, there are several IN-PERSON commercial re-certification classes, as well as an ONLINE commercial re-certification course, offered annually.
+To register for a re-certification class or course, click here.
+Additionally, there are some classes offered outside of South Dakota that have been approved for re-certification of South Dakota commercial certification categories.
+Click here to see the list of out-of-state options currently approved.

 To pay for a license online, click here.

 Private applicator certification is required before an agricultural producer can purchase or use a restricted use pesticide.
-A producer who has the potential of producing more than $1,000 of an agricultural commodity must be certified to use any pesticide.
-Private applicator certification is obtained by attending a certification meeting or taking the online test.
-There is no fee for a private applicator certification, which is valid for three years and expires on the last day of February.
+Also, any producer who has the potential of producing more than $1,000 of an agricultural commodity must be certified to use any pesticide.

-The DANR maintains a searchable database of private applicators.
+The Dept of Agriculture & Natural Resources (DANR) maintains a searchable database of private applicators .